Arpeggio Gripper Build Guide

 Body Assembly

-Attach the finger motor to the inside of mechanism_lid with four of the smallest screws included with the motors.
+Attach the finger motor to the outside of mechanism_lid with four of the smallest screws included with the motors.

-Locate the printed back plate (the largest piece) Insert two M4x25 bolts into the back plate from the bottom, hold them in as you place it on the table.
-Followed by two M4 washers.
+Locate the printed back plate (the largest piece) Insert two M3x25 bolts into the back plate from the bottom, hold them in as you place it on the table.
+A bean bag can also serve as a good place to put the device while assembling it.
+Place two M3 washers onto the screws.

 Mesh the two geared levers together in the closed position, making sure they are aligned correctly.
 They must remain meshed the entire time.
 Use a rubber band to hold them together if necessary.

-Place M4 washers over the bolts after they protrude from the fingers.
+Place M3 washers over the bolts after they protrude from the fingers.

 Place the mechanism lid and finger motor assembly onto the back plate, gently wiggle everything in order to get it to fit.
-The two M4x25 bolts should go through the holes in mechanism_lid and the drive gear should mesh with the finger gears.
+The two M3x25 bolts should go through the holes in mechanism_lid and the drive gear should mesh with the finger gears.
 The alignment tabs on the sides should line up.
-Repeatedly opening and closing the fingers a small angle will help it all fit together.
+If you have trouble getting it on there, try pulling the m3x15 bolts back a bit into the fingers, make the gear mesh first, then push the bolts through.

-Insert two M4 nuts into the hexagonal holes.
+Insert two M3 lock nuts into the hexagonal holes.
 Tighten the bolts from behind and then back off enough that the geared levers move freely.

-Secure the lid around the edges with four M3x10 bolts
+Secure the lid around the edges with four M3x8 screws

 Electronics

-Stick a heat sink onto a Raspberry Pi Zero 2W (with header).
-It goes on the black chip.
+Stick a heat sink onto the black chip.

 Press the Strinman Gripper Hat onto the raspberry pi.

-Insert spacers between the two boards, and insert M2.5x14 through the boards and spacers.
-Only three corners are used since the ribbon cable is in the path of one of them.
+Insert spacers between the two boards, and insert M2.5x16 through the boards and spacers.
+Only three corners are used since the ribbon cable is in the path of one of them. use screws and spacers only in the three holes pictured.

+Unpack one Wide angle Rasberry Pi Camera Module 3 and install an 8cm mini cable.
+The wide end of the mini ribbon cable plugs in the camera.
 Very carefully and gently pull out both sides of the black retaining clip in the Raspberry Pis ribbon cable connector.
-(Zoom in on the photo above to get a good look at it.)
 Insert the ribbon cable, black side up, under the retention clip.
 Push the clip back in to secure it.
 If the clip falls out, you can put it back in with tweezers by inserting one side at a time.

 Open the gripper fingers.
 Attach the camera mount assembly to the back plate with an M3x6 countersunk screw.